jeffpar/pcjs.v1/_posts/2016-05-04-the-sharpening.md

 which eliminates much of the fuzziness that would occur when copying pixels from the lower-resolution *buffer* canvas to the higher-resolution *screen* canvas.

-I liked what I saw, so I added a new [Video](/docs/pcjs/video/) property named *smoothing* that can be set to "true" or "false", and I've set it to "false" for most machines in the project.
+So I've added a new [Video](/docs/pcjs/video/) property named *smoothing* that can be set to "true" or "false", and I've set it to "false" for most machines in the project.
 If *smoothing* is not set, your browser continues to use its default interpolation method.

-{% include screenshot.html src="/blog/images/si1978-fuzzier.png" width="339" height="388" title="Space Invaders (Fuzzier)" link="http://www.pcjs.org/devices/pc8080/machine/invaders/?smoothing=true" %}
+{% include screenshot.html src="/blog/images/si1978-fuzzier.png" width="339" height="388" title="Space Invaders (Fuzzier)" link="/devices/pc8080/machine/invaders/?smoothing=true" %}
-{% include screenshot.html src="/blog/images/si1978-sharper.png" width="339" height="388" title="Space Invaders (Sharper)" link="http://www.pcjs.org/devices/pc8080/machine/invaders/?smoothing=false" %}
+{% include screenshot.html src="/blog/images/si1978-sharper.png" width="339" height="388" title="Space Invaders (Sharper)" link="/devices/pc8080/machine/invaders/?smoothing=false" %}

-For some people, this might be a matter of taste, because less fuzziness necessarily means more pixelation (ie, you can see individual pixels more clearly).
-So I've also added a URL *smoothing* parameter that you can use to override a machine's default setting; eg:
+For some people, this might be a matter of taste, because less fuzziness necessarily means more pixelation (ie, you can see individual pixels more clearly), which becomes more noticeable when switching a machine **Full Screen**.
+So I've also added a URL *smoothing* parameter you can use to override a machine's default setting; eg:

 	http://www.pcjs.org/devices/pc8080/machine/invaders/?smoothing=true

+See for yourself, by clicking on each of the [Space Invaders](/devices/pc8080/machine/invaders/) images above and then clicking the **Full Screen** button; both images link to the same machine, but left one enables image smoothing, while the right one does not.

+Aspect Ratio
 ---

 The *smoothing* property joins another recent [Video](/docs/pcjs/video/) property, *aspect*, that was added in a [release](https://github.com/jeffpar/pcjs/releases/tag/v1.21.5) last month.

-To recap: aspect ratio is display width divided by display height, but the choice of aspect ratio is complicated by the fact that none of the early IBM video card/monitor combinations (with the exception of the VGA) displayed square pixels, and (with the exception of the MDA) they could display text and graphics at a variety of resolutions.
+To recap, aspect ratio is display width divided by display height, but the choice of aspect ratio is complicated by the fact that none of the early IBM video card/monitor combinations (with the exception of the VGA) displayed square pixels, and (with the exception of the MDA) they could display text and graphics at a variety of resolutions.